 Thankfully I kept within my spending budget throughout my trip but should I have needed more funds, I could have loaded additional funds onto either card via BPAY.

 Travelex Money Card review

-In the latest CANSTAR report (June 2018), the Travelex Money Card was one of the four best travel cards for Europe (or multi-currency cash passports) that were each given a 5* rating.
+In the latest CANSTAR report (June 2019), the Travelex Money Card was one of the three best travel cards for Europe (or multi-currency cash passports) that were each given a 5* rating.
 This is based on a number of criteria which you can read here.

 In my opinion, and that of CANSTAR, one of the strong selling points of the Travelex Money Card is the above average exchange rates it offers compared to other providers.
 Click here to browse all the Travelex Money Card’s features.

 Other things I like about the Travelex Money Card:

 - No ATM fees - I used my card at a range of different banks in various European countries and when withdrawing funds I was changed no ATM fees.

 - Easy to use app - you can download an app on your mobile device to monitor your card balance and check transactions.

 - You can view exchange rates on the website before you actually purchase the card.